Tigers vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- The Diamondbacks will send Merrill Kelly (7-3) to the mound for his 13th start this season.
+- The Diamondbacks will hand the ball to Ryne Nelson (2-3) for his 13th start of the season.

+- In 12 starts this season, he's earned a quality start in three of them.

-- Kelly will look to finish five or more innings for the 12th start in a row.
+- Nelson has made nine starts of five or more innings in 12 chances this season, and averages 5.1 frames when he pitches.

-- In 12 appearances this season, he has finished one without allowing an earned run.
+- He has made 12 appearances and finished one of them without allowing an earned run.

 |Opponent